-Parents: Ares was a son of Zeus, the King of the Gods, and Hera, the goddess of marriage.
+Parents: Ares was a son of Zeus, King of Gods, and Hera, the goddess of marriage.

 Siblings: Eilithyia, the goddess of childbirth, Hebe, the goddess of youth and Hephaestus, the Olympian god of Metallurgy.

-Relationships: Ares' secret mistress was Aphrodite, the goddess of Love and Beauty.
+Relationships: Ares' secret lover was Aphrodite, the goddess of Love and Beauty.

-Children: Among Ares' children with Aphrodite were Himeros (desire), Pothos (desire), Phobos (fear), Deimos (terror), Armonia (harmony), Eros (love) and Anteros (mutual love).
-Ares also had one daughter with Aglaulus called Alcippe, who was raped by Allirothios, a son of Poseidon.
+Children: Ares' children with Aphrodite included Himeros (desire), Pothos (desire), Phobos (fear), Deimos (terror), Armonia (harmony), Eros (love) and Anteros (mutual love).
+Ares also had a daughter named Alcippe, who was raped by Allirothios, a son of Poseidon.

-Just like his mother Hera, Ares had a very difficult character to deal with and was therefore rather unpopular among the other deities and mankind.
-For this reason, no Greek city wanted to have him as its patron.
+Just like his mother Hera, Ares had a very difficult character and was therefore rather unpopular with the other deities and the people.
+For this reason, no Greek city wanted him as their patron.
 He often had conflicts and fights with his half-sisters Artemis and Athena , especially during the Trojan War.

-Ares had his residence up on Mount Olympus and his throne was upholstered with human skin.
-Usually he was accompanied by Eris, the goddess of discord.
+Ares had his residence on top of Mount Olympus and his throne was padded with human skin.
+He was usually accompanied by Eris, the goddess of discord.

-Ares was a simple warrior with swift feet.
-Usually he was riding a chariot, wearing a helmet on his head.
-In his hands he was holding a shield, a sword or a spear.
+Ares was a simple warrior with nimble feet.
+He usually rode a chariot and wore a helmet on his head.
+In his hands he held a shield, a sword, or a spear.

-Ares was the first Greek god to be tried on the hill of Areopagus, the highest council of Ancient Greece.
-Ares was accused by the Greek god Poseidon for having murdered his son Alirrothios, because Allirrothios attempted to rape Ares' daughter, Alkippe.
+Ares was the first Greek god to be tried on the hill of the Areopagus, the highest council of Ancient Greece.
+Ares was accused by the Greek god Poseidon of murdering his son Alirrothios because Allirrothios had tried to rape Ares' daughter Alkippe.

-The month March was named in honour of Ares (Mars), and war dances were held during that period.
+The month of March was named in honour of Ares (Mars), and war dances were held during this time.

 The symbols of Ares were his weapons, the shield and the spear.
-According to the legend, the male gender symbol 's shape (a circle with an arrow emerging from it) is associated with the weapons of Ares.
+According to legend, the shape of the male gender symbol (a circle with an arrow sticking out of it) is associated with the weapons of Ares.

 The sacred animal of Ares was the dog.